 The payments will be paid together with your housing benefit.

 You must notify us of any change in your financial or family circumstances that may affect your housing and/or council tax benefit.
 We will alter an award where your circumstances change.

 We will recover any overpaid discretionary housing payments by issuing an invoice.
 We will notify you in writing of any overpayment and explain your right to ask for a review.

 The right to seek a review

 Discretionary housing payments are not payments of housing benefit therefore you do not have appeal rights.
 You can, however, ask us to look at our decision again (review).

 You can ask us to review the following discretionary housing payment decisions:

 If you ask us to review the decision, you must tell us in writing within one calendar month of the date of the decision why you think the decision is wrong.
 We will look at the decision again and either confirm or alter our original decision.

 Ealing Council is committed to the fight against fraud.
-A customer who tries to fraudulently claim a discretionary housing payment by falsely declaring their circumstances, providing a false statement or evidence in support of their application, may have committed an offence under the Theft Act 1968.
+A customer who tries to fraudulently claim a discretionary housing payment by falsely declaring their circumstances, providing a false statement or evidence in support of their application, may have committed an offence under the Social Security Administration Act 1992 and the Fraud Act 2006.
 Where we suspect that such a fraud may have occurred, the matter will be investigated and this may lead to criminal proceedings being started.